 N26 entered the UK market in 2018.
 It offered a current account, insurance, money transfer, and overdraft products and services.
 Its offerings weren’t as comprehensive as what it provides in the EU–N26 is headquartered in Germany–but still competitive.

-That N26 is leaving the UK says less about it and more about failed Brexit developments (and the government “leaders” running the show).
+That N26 has left the UK says less about it and more about failed Brexit developments (and the government “leaders” running the show).
 I suspect N26 didn’t want to deal with the ongoing uncertainty concerning Brexit and decided to cut its losses in an overcrowded British fintech environment.
 Nevertheless, its exit from the UK has Brits seeking alternatives.

 Let’s review several excellent N26 alternatives and neobanks in the UK market.
 If you’re in the EU, staying with N26 is perfectly fine as it leads the way with Revolut.
 First, however, let’s understand the standard features of banking apps.
 For how to choose a mobile banking app/company, see this post.